 nell devitt

-2008 I am committed to clay, integrity in design, consistency and a sense of professionalism.
+2019 After working with clay for many years I continue to be committed to clay, integrity in design, consistency and a sense of professionalism.

-1986-2007 Worked with various post-firing techniques and focused mainly on smoke fired sculptural tile installations.
+1986 Worked with post-firing techniques focusing on smoke fired sculptural tile installations.

 1985 Began exhibiting with American Craft Council.

-1978-1984 Set up studio in Bloomfield, Indiana and began producing a line of functional stoneware pottery and experimented with various forms of raku and post-firing techniques.
+1978 Set up studio in rural Indiana and started producing a line of functional stoneware pottery, experimenting with different forms of raku and post-firing techniques.

 2007 Clay On The Wall -- 2007 Clay National, Landmark Gallery, Lubbock, TX